 Compare the cumulative return of Polaris and a common CTA benchmark, the SG CTA Index, versus the S&P 500:

 The total return since 2000 for each of these investments may be attractive.
 However, the equity markets have experienced painful drawdowns during this period, each exceeding several years in length.
-Both CTA series tend to have superior drawdown characteristics, but Polaris even beats its benchmark in this respect, since its drawdown-to-volatility ratio never exceeds 2, unlike the SG CTA Index:
+Both CTA series tend to have superior drawdown characteristics, but Polaris even beats its benchmark in this respect:

 It is important to examine how a program, or any potential asset, performs in conjunction with an investor’s existing portfolio.
 That is, does adding the investment improve or detract from the returns of the portfolio, and does risk reduction occur?